RT-LOC/docs/docs/distancing/gateway_desktop.md

 The distance and event data can be exported to your own application using one of our APIs.
 Current options include REST (HTTP POST) or MQTT (publishing to a broker, to which your client can subscribe).

 ### MQTT

 To configure MQTT you'll have to provide the broker link, login credentials and the topic to post to.
 You can use our MQTT broker for basic testing, but for reliable daily use we recommend setting up your own broker (e.g. RabbitMQ).
-If you need an example of MQTT client code, we have python and Javascript examples on our Github: https://github.com/RT-LOC/API-examples/tree/master/Data%20API/MQTT.
+If you need an example of MQTT client code, we have python and Javascript examples on our Github: [MQTT API example](https://github.com/RT-LOC/API-examples/tree/master/Data%20API/MQTT).

 In the Ranger program, you can use your account credentials like so (for demo@rtloc.com):